 Researcher biography

-While at The University of Queensland, Jasmine has volunteered with the UniDive citizen science Mooloolaba Ecological Assessment and Mapping (MEAM) project, Berndt Van Rensburg’s bio-acoustic project, and native tadpole endocrinology in the Franklin Eco-Laboratory with Argelia Rodriguez.
+During her time at UQ, Jasmine worked as a research assistant with Dr Vicki Martin in mapping social values in Moreton Bay to inform marine spatial planning, volunteered with the UniDive citizen science Mooloolaba Ecological Assessment and Mapping (MEAM) project, Berndt Van Rensburg’s Aura development bio-acoustic project, and native tadpole endocrinology in the Franklin Eco-Laboratory with Argelia Rodriguez.

 Jasmine grew up offshore on Scotland Island in New South Wales.
-She developed a strong connection with nature through multi-day hiking around Australia, and a deep affinity to the ocean through becoming a rescue scuba diver and advanced freediver.
-Jasmine graduated in 2019 with her Bachelors in Animal Science from Charles Sturt University, Wagga Wagga.
+She developed a strong connection with nature through multi-day hiking around Australia, and a deep affinity to the ocean through becoming a Rescue Scuba Diver and Advanced Freediver.
+Jasmine graduated in 2019 with her Bachelors in Animal Science from Charles Sturt University, Wagga Wagga before moving to Brisbane in June 2021 to commence her Masters.